New market for liver disease spawns race for better testing

 "The chances of this boy reaching pensionable age are minuscule unless we do something about it," Banerjee said.
 "It's a sad indictment of the way we live."

-Aurora, Colorado-based HepQuant has discussed using its blood test with Gilead and others, said company founder Greg Everson, who's also director of hepatology at the medical school at the University of Colorado, Denver.
+Aurora, Colorado-based HepQuant has discussed using its blood test with Gilead and others, said company founder Greg Everson, who's also director of hepatology at the University of Colorado at the Anschutz Medical Campus in Aurora.
 Patients either drink or are injected with a liquid that contains a non-radioactive molecule.
 A series of blood tests over 90 minutes measures how it is cleared by the body, providing information on liver function and physiology.

 "We found that the test had tremendous sensitivity over the full range of liver disease, not just at late stage," Everson said.
 "We're hoping we can work with the FDA to set a pathway that's not too onerous and get this available quickly."